Rajeev Shah

 Rajeev has been a primary and community care doctor for over 20 years.
 This has given him a broad clinical knowledge base and a deep understanding of the healthcare sector.

 At Health Innovation East, he assisted an AI-focussed healthcare start-up and the delivery of the organisation’s national innovation programme in primary care.
-He has also supported colleagues as a mentor, coach, educator and appraiser.
+Rajeev is also a technical consultant and mentor for the European Institute of Innovation and Technology in Brussels and a member of the NIHR’s i4i committee, which seeks to support funding for SMEs designing medical devices, in vitro diagnostics and MedTech.

 Regulatory experience has included being a Specialist Advisor and inspection team member for the CQC, the independent regulator of health and social care in England.
 He also continues to work as a Clinical Advisor for the PHSO, which make final decisions on complaints that have not been resolved by the NHS and UK government departments.